Swiss-MQP-2022/Intermarket-ML-For-EMH/README.md

 python main.py <optional arguments>
 ```

-If no arguments are provided, this will run a single replication where all models are trained in serial.
+This will create an output directory (if one does not already exist) and save the experimental results into it.
+If no arguments are provided, this will run a single replication where all models are trained in serial with results saved into a file named `results.csv`.

 ### Optional Arguments